Joseph Francis Shea: Program manager

 Shea was a controversial figure even at the Manned Spacecraft Center.
-Not having been at Langley with the Space Task Group, he was considered an "outsider" by men such as flight director Chris Kraft, who recalled that "the animosity between my people and Shea's was intense".
+Not having been at Langley with the Space Task Group, he was considered an "outsider" by officials such as flight director Chris Kraft, who recalled "the animosity between my people and Shea's was intense".
 Relations between Shea and other NASA centers were even more uneasy.
 As the deputy director of OMSF, Shea had sought to extend the authority of NASA Headquarters over the fiercely independent NASA centers.
 This was particularly problematic when it came to the Marshall Space Flight Center, which had developed its own culture under Wernher von Braun.
 Von Braun's philosophy of engineering differed from Shea's, taking a consensual rather than top-down approach.
-As one historian recounts, von Braun felt that "Shea had 'bitten off' too much work and was going to 'wreck' the centers engineering capabilities."
+As one historian recounts, von Braun felt "Shea had 'bitten off' too much work and was going to 'wreck' the centers engineering capabilities."

 The friction between Shea and Marshall, which had begun when Shea was at OMSF, continued after he moved to his new position.
 He became deeply involved in supporting George Mueller's effort to impose the idea of "all up" testing of the Saturn V rocket on the unwilling engineers at Marshall.
 Von Braun's approach to engineering was a conservative one, emphasizing the incremental testing of components.
 But the tight schedule of the Apollo program did not allow for this slow and careful process.
 What Mueller and Shea proposed was to test the Saturn V as one unit on its very first flight, and Marshall only reluctantly came to accept this approach in late 1963.
-When later asked how he and Mueller had managed to sell the idea to von Braun, Shea responded that "we just told him that's the way it's going to be, finally."
+When later asked how he and Mueller had managed to sell the idea to von Braun, Shea responded "we just told him that's the way it's going to be, finally."

 Shea's role in resolving differences within NASA, and between NASA and its contractors, placed him in a position where criticism was inevitable.
 However, even Shea's critics could not help but respect his engineering and management skills.
-Everyone who knew Shea considered him to be a brilliant engineer, and his time as manager at ASPO only served to solidify a reputation that had been formed during his time on the Titan project.
-Of Shea's work in the mid-1960s, Murray and Cox write that "these were Joe Shea's glory days, and whatever the swirl of opinions about this gifted, enigmatic man, he was taking an effort that had been foundering and driving it forward."
+Everyone who knew Shea considered him to be a brilliant engineer, and his time as manager at ASPO only served to solidify a reputation formed during his time on the Titan project.
+Of Shea's work in the mid-1960s, Murray and Cox write "these were Joe Shea's glory days, and whatever the swirl of opinions about this gifted, enigmatic man, he was taking an effort that had been foundering and driving it forward."
 Shea's work also won wider attention, bringing him public recognition that approached that accorded to Wernher von Braun or Chris Kraft.
-Kraft had appeared on the cover of Time in 1965; Time planned to offer Shea the same honor in February 1967, the month in which the first manned Apollo mission was scheduled to occur.
+Kraft had appeared on the cover of Time in 1965; Time planned to offer Shea the same honor in February 1967, the month in which the first crewed Apollo mission was scheduled to occur.